apatte/cypress-api-highway/README.md

 # API testing with Cypress

 Hello, and welcome to my Github page!
-This is the repo for my Automation Guild'24 presentation:
+This is the repo for my QA or the Highway'24 presentation:
-**Accelerating API Testing: A Practical Guide to Automation with Cypress**
+**Cypress for API Testing: Beyond UI Automation**

-It contains Cypress API tests that are based on the swagger documentation for the demo site called Petstore: https://petstore.swagger.io/
+It contains examples of Cypress API tests for the Demoblaze demo site: https://www.demoblaze.com/

 # Installation
 To get started: